 After an unplanned visit to Newhaven we eventually arrived in soggy Lewes.
 I hoped the rain would ease off in time for our walk but it showed no sign of abating so we ate a quick lunch and decided to head out.
 Boarding the bus towards Brighton we disembarked at Housedean Farm, where we’d finished after our walk from Truleigh Hill YHA.

 I can barely remember the walk.
-With our hoods up we focussed on the ground in front of us.
+With our hoods up we focused on the ground in front of us.
 It was wet, windy and misty.
 There were supposed to be views.
 I didn’t see any.
 I attempted a few photographs but my phone got wet and gave up on me.
 It didn’t want to be outside either.
 My memories from this walk?
-The time we stopped for a chocolate break, a large field of pumpkins and crossing the meridien line.
+The time we stopped for a chocolate break, a large field of pumpkins and crossing the meridian line.
 That’s it.

 We perked up as we walked into Southease village.
 I’d parked in the YHA car park so it was only fair to give their cafe some custom.
 Despite being soaked the kids decided to stay outside and watch some cows being herded down the lane.
 I preferred to peel off my wet layers and drink coffee instead.